NortonLifeLock Inc. [NLOK] Holding Strong: What’s pushing it?

 This company’s Return on Total Capital is 6.17, and its Return on Invested Capital has reached 2.30%.
 Its Return on Equity is 0.30, and its Return on Assets is 0.10.
 These metrics all suggest that NortonLifeLock Inc. is doing well at using the money it earns to generate returns.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 14.94 and its Total Debt to EBITDA Value is 3.59.
 The Enterprise Value to Sales for this firm is now 4.35, and its Total Debt to Enterprise Value stands at 0.25.
-NortonLifeLock Inc. [NLOK] has a Price to Book Ratio of 2.52, a Price to Cash Flow Ratio of 10.16 and P/E Ratio of 19.63.
-These metrics all suggest that NortonLifeLock Inc. is more likely to generate a positive ROI.
+NortonLifeLock Inc. [NLOK] has a Price to Book Ratio of 2.52, a Price to Cash Flow Ratio of 10.16 and P/E Ratio of 20.16.
+These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.

 Shifting the focus to workforce efficiency, NortonLifeLock Inc. [NLOK] earns $397,563 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 6.24 and its Total Asset Turnover is 0.30.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.82 and its Current Ratio is 0.82.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.